DanielePalaia/gpss-console/README.md

 gpssPort=50009
 ```

-The load the .jar in following way also as for image </br>
+Then load the .jar in following way also as for image </br>

-java -jar gpssconsole-0.0.1-SNAPSHOT.java
+java -jar gpssconsole-0.0.1-SNAPSHOT.jar

 ![Screenshot](./pics/spring.png)